Skip to Content

 • The Midpoint Review provides an opportunity for practitioners to receive feedback regarding their Activity Logs prior to final submission.

-• The deadline for submission of Midpoint Review is December 1 of the year preceding the end of a practitioner’s recertification cycle.
+• The deadline for submission of Midpoint Review is 11:59 PM CT on November 30 of the year preceding the end of a practitioner’s recertification cycle.

 • Each practitioner may submit for Midpoint Review once per five-year recertification cycle.